Man drowns at Splashmins - Guyana Chronicle

-A 25-year-old man met an untimely death on Sunday afternoon after he reportedly drowned at the Splashmins resort on the Linden Soesdyke Highway.
+A 25-year-old man met an untimely death on Sunday afternoon after he reportedly drowned at the Splashmins resort on the Soesdyke-Linden Highway.

 Dead is Dinesh Ramdass of Coglan Dam, Pouderoyen, West Bank Demerara.

-The young man went to the area with friends on Sunday , his aunt told the Guyana Chronicle.
+The young man went to the area with friends on Sunday, his aunt told Guyana Chronicle.

-Relatives are heading to the area with hopes of recovering his body.
+Relatives, up to press time, were searching, with the hope of recovering his body.

-Last July, the body of 18 -year-old Ronaldo Gomes was fished out of the water at Splashmins after he reportedly drowned.
-Relatives contended that the young man was hit by a boat as he swam in the water.
+Last July, Ronaldo Gomes, 18, drowned at Splashmins.
+Relatives contended that the young man was hit by a boat as he swam.

 A number of deaths have been recorded at the popular water park over the years and Sunday’s incident renewed calls for improved life guard services at the location.